slogga-dev/Habbo-Scanner/CONFIGURATION_GUIDE.md

 - `bot.properties`: Configures the bot's behavior.
 - `command_description.properties`: Defines the commands that the bot can execute.
-- `scanner.discord.properties`: Configures the Discord integration.
+- `discord.properties`: Configures the Discord integration.
 - `log4j.properties`: Configures the logging behavior.
 - `message.properties`: Defines the messages that the bot can send.
-- `mysql.properties`: Configures the MySQL scanner.database connection.
+- `mysql.properties`: Configures the MySQL dao connection.

 ## Setting Up ⚙️

-1. Navigate in the `database_structure` folder and import every sql file to your scanner.database.
+1. Navigate in the `database_structure` folder and import every sql file to your dao.
-2. Populate the `items_timeline` and `items.sql` tables in your MySQL scanner.database.
+2. Populate the `items_timeline` and `items.sql` tables in your MySQL dao.

    - The `items_timeline` table is mandatory for dating furni with the timeline.
 It has the following structure:
      - `date`: The date associated with the furni.